 The Center for Environmental Filmmaking, led by professor Chris Palmer, was founded on the belief that powerful films, images, and stories can play a key role in fostering conservation and bringing about change.
 We are committed to raising awareness and empowering action through the innovative use of media.
-Our mission is to inspire a new generation of filmmakers and media experts whose commitment to environmental stewardship drives them to produce creative work that is informative, ethically sound, entertaining—and makes a positive difference.
+Our mission is to inspire a new generation of filmmakers and media experts whose commitment to environmental stewardship drives them to produce creative work that is informative, entertaining—and makes a positive difference.

 Investigative Reporting Workshop